jcast046/Bully_Block_Project/README.md

 ### Frontend
 - **React**
   - Provides a dynamic and responsive dashboard for real-time alerts and analytics.
+- **Directions**
+  - cd into bullyblock-dashboard
+  - Install dependencies with: npm install
+  - Start the app with: npm start
+      - runs the app in development mode
+  - Run tests with: npm test
+      - launches the test runner
+  - Build the app with: npm run build
+      - builds the app for production to the build folder
+  - Eject the app with: npm run eject
+      - copies configuration files and dependencies into the project

 ### Database
 - **MongoDB**